Beniseeger/ShoppingAPI/README.md

 I have updated the migration file, so each table has an own file and the tables can be created and shut down separately.
 Additionally I have corrected the jwt tokens, so each token is send in the header and not the body.
 With this I have corrected the tests.
+I also added routes to all order apis.

 ## Setting up the application